Excellence in Nonprofit Management

 Leadership matters!
 In healthcare, social justice, mental health, family services, education, government, eldercare, housing, civic engagement, and every other sector where nonprofit organizations seek to fulfill their missions, effective leadership is essential.
 The Excellence in Nonprofit Management Certificate Program prepares mid-level managers, program directors, supervisors, and practitioners for management and leadership success.
 Whether you are new to leadership or preparing for the next stage in your career, get the skills and tools needed for excellence in management.

 Through convenient bi-monthly 3-hour virtual meetings spanning a seven-month period, this certificate program is designed to build competencies and guide performance strategies, with an emphasis on mastering skills essential for effective management.
-The curriculum addresses: grant writing and fundraising; communications and marketing; financial management; strategic planning and change management; governance and board development; program management and evaluation; diversity, equity, and inclusion; and human resources/talent management.
+The curriculum addresses: grant writing and fundraising; communications and marketing; financial management; strategic planning and change management; governance and board development; program management and evaluation; equity, inclusion and belonging; and human resources/talent management.

 Program Details